sim590/lain-wiki/task.md

 Notification will show the output of `task` command.

-In multiple screen setups, the default behaviour is to show a visual notification pop-up window on the first screen when the widget is hovered with the mouse.
+In multiple screen setups, the default behaviour is to show a visual notification pop-up window on the first screen.
 By setting `followmouse` to `true` it will be shown on the same screen containing the widget.

 You can call the notification with a key binding like this: